Long-Range Bell States from Local Measurements and Many-Body Teleportation without Time-Reversal

 In this work, we circumvent the aforementioned obstacles.
-First, we show that many-body teleportation can occur in much more general quantum many-body systems without a double copy or time-reversal.
+First, we show that many-body teleportation can occur in more general quantum many-body systems without a double copy or time-reversal.
 The simplest example is the homogeneous spin-$1/2$ XY model on a 2D lattice, which has been realized in various quantum simulators~\cite{browaeys2020many,monroe2021programmable,davis2020protecting,xu2020probing}.
-We show that the scrambling unitary dynamics and $\mathcal{O}(1)$ Bell measurements lead to successful teleportation.
-Second, we demonstrate that the required long-ranged entangled initial state, sometimes referred to as the ``rainbow" state, can be engineered in the same system by repetitively measuring only two qubits along with the unitary dynamics.
+We show that the scrambling dynamics and $\mathcal{O}(1)$ Bell measurements lead to successful teleportation.
+These results are based on the observation that the 2D XY model, although strongly interacting, hosts special non-thermal eigenstates that are products of long-range Bell states.
+These special eigenstates belong to a special class of quantum many-body scars~\cite{bernien2017probing,moudgalya2021quantum,serbyn2021quantum} referred to as rainbow scars~\cite{langlett2022rainbow, Wildeboer2022Quantum}.
+Second, unitary dynamics combined with repetitive measurements of only two qubits leads to robust dynamical preparation of the rainbow state, which is otherwise hidden in the many-body spectrum and inaccessible.
 In contrast to other state engineering protocols~\cite{barmettler2008quantum,alkurtass2014optimal,dutta2020long,pocklington2021stabilizing,dutta2022generating}, ours does not require control of the coupling parameters, additional dissipators, or the non-interacting properties of the 1D XY chain, and is even applicable to 2D lattices.
-These results are based on the observation that the 2D XY model, although strongly-interacting, hosts special non-thermal eigenstates that are products of long-range Bell states.
-These special eigenstates belong to a special class of quantum many-body scars~(QMBS)~\cite{bernien2017probing,moudgalya2021quantum,serbyn2021quantum} referred to as rainbow scars~\cite{langlett2022rainbow}.
-This work, summarized in Fig.~\ref{fig:summary}, provides a simple protocol to realize quantum many-body teleportation by taking advantage of unitary dynamics and local measurement.
-Recently, there has been an increasing interest in the complex role of measurements in quantum many-body systems~\cite{li2018quantum,li2019measurement,skinner2019measurement,chan2019unitary,gullans2020dynamical,jian2020measurement,zabalo2020critical,choi2020quantum,li2020conformal,jian2021measurement,tantivasadakarn2021long,lavasani2021measurement,bao2021finite,ippoliti2021entanglement,noel2021observation,koh2022experimental}, most work considering local measurements on an extensive portion of the system.
-Our work demonstrates that measuring $\mathcal{O}(1)$ qubits, combined with scrambling unitary dynamics and scars, can also lead to rich non-equilibrium phenomena.
+This work, summarized in Fig.~\ref{fig:summary}, provides a simple protocol to realize quantum many-body teleportation by exploiting unitary dynamics and local measurements.
+Recently, there has been an increasing interest in the role of measurements in quantum many-body systems~\cite{li2018quantum,li2019measurement,skinner2019measurement,chan2019unitary,gullans2020dynamical,jian2020measurement,zabalo2020critical,choi2020quantum,li2020conformal,jian2021measurement,tantivasadakarn2021long,lavasani2021measurement,bao2021finite,ippoliti2021entanglement,noel2021observation,koh2022experimental}, most work considers local measurements on an extensive portion of the system.
+We demonstrate that measuring only $\mathcal{O}(1)$ qubits, combined with scrambling unitary dynamics and scars lead to rich non-equilibrium phenomena.